bensonchoyintuitas/ambo_sim/README.md

 - [ ] Ambulances cannot leave if waiting
 - [x] Patients have associated FHIR resources
 - [ ] Find a better LLM for generating FHIR resources
+- [ ] Make patient ID more unique and consistent

 # Stage 3
 - [ ] Use icons